moov-io/terms-dictionary/README.md

 - **payment**<a id="payment"></a>: The transfer of value from one end party to another.

+- **payment facilitator (PayFac)**<a id="payfac"></a>: A master merchant account that services sub-merchants as an [underwriter](#underwriter), simplifying and speeding up the merchant enrollment process.
+This eliminates the need for sub-merchants to establish a direct relationship with an acquiring bank.
+Onboarded sub-merchants do not need to register a [merchant ID (MID)](#mid) and will instead fall under the PayFac's master MID.

 - **Payment for Order Flow (PFOF)**<a id="pfof"></a>: A payment by an exchange to a brokerage firm for the right to execute a given trade.
 While this is a controversial practice, the net result is often price improvement for the trader, relative to the price on the public exchange.

 - **payment gateway**<a id="payment-gateway"></a>: An Internet-based system used in an ecommerce transaction for the transfer of credit-card information from a computer or website to a credit-card processor for verification, completing the authorization process between the merchant and the consumer.